The best way to treat cancer is to catch it at the earliest stage possible. At this stage, treatment is most effective.

 - irregularities in breast structure

-When unusual masses are found, or a routine mammogram detects changes in breast tissue, it's important to find out if they are signs of cancer.
+If tests show an unusual mass, or a routine mammogram detects changes in breast tissue, it is important to find out if they are signs of cancer.

 What to expect